matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 proposal are "admin" and "security."
 Admins are a catchall user for any queries, where security is intended for sensitive requests.

-`admins` is optional, but recommended.
+`contacts` is optional, but recommended.

 `support_page` is an optional property to specify a affiliated page of the homserver to give users help specific to the homeserver, like extra login/registration steps.